MVCowley/fshdmcm/README.md

 ## Development

 As this is a shiny app, it is not a directly installable python package.
-To run the tests, first install pytest into the environment you installed the requirements, via:
+To run the tests, using the same virtual environment as the app, install pytest via:

 ```shell
 pip install pytest